Rohan3122k/Rohan3122k/README.md

 **Data Analytics Engineer | Electrical Engineer Turned Data Problem Solver**

 I turn messy data into clear insights that help businesses make smarter decisions.
-With a background in electrical engineering and hands-on experience across the data stack, I design and build scalable data solutions—from raw ingestion to impactful dashboards.
+With a background in electrical engineering and hands-on experience across the data stack, I design and build scalable data solutions from raw ingestion to impactful dashboards.

 Whether I’m building ETL pipelines, analyzing trends, or developing predictive models, I focus on solving real problems with precision and purpose.